techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-9-notes.md

 ```

 **Explanation:**
-This is the heart of the game.
+- This countdown lets the duck “explode” if held too long.
-The countdown ticks down *without freezing the micro:bit*.
+- Crucially, the micro:bit does *not freeze* — radio and shake still work.
-So radio still works, shaking still works, and messages still move.
+- If the fuse expires, the player dies and immediately forwards the duck.
-When the timer hits zero, you explode → you forward the duck → and you’re out.
+- The skull shows clearly who has exploded.

 ---

-# Reflection & Wrap‑Up
+# Reflection & Wrap-Up

-Questions to ask:
+Ask participants:

-- “How does local information lead to big synchronised patterns?”
+- “How does synchronisation happen without a leader?”
-- “How do timers and radio events run at the same time?”
+- “What is the difference between local and global communication?”
-- “What state variables did we use in Exploding Duck?”
+- “Why is a non-blocking timer important for Exploding Duck?”
-- “What happens when many players forward messages at once?”
+- “Which state variables control the game flow?”

-Both activities show how **simple rules** produce surprisingly complex behaviour — a key idea in computing, robotics, biology, and physics.
+Both activities reveal that **complex behaviour** can arise from **simple rules**, a core idea across computing, robotics, biology, and physics.

 ---